AndyShiue/Ende-readme/README.md

 6. **`impl`s**:
    Did I mention `impl`s are first-class citizens of Ende?
-   They can be returned and passed as arguments.
+   They can be returned and passed as arguments too.
    `impl`s are always constants; all `impl`s mentioned before are also `const fn`s that are guaranteed to be total.
    Nevertheless, Auto `impl`s need not be `const fn`s.
-   Auto `impl`s that operate at runtime are denoted `impl(auto, dyn)`.
+   Auto `impl`s that operate only at runtime are denoted `impl(auto, dyn)`.
-   They exist because sometimes we can never get the value of the `self` parameter at compile time, e.g. dereferencing a smart pointer into its underlying type.
+   They exist because sometimes we can never get the value of the `self` parameter at compile time, e.g. dereferencing a pointer into its underlying type.

 7. **`data`**:
    In normal `data`, all variants are constants.